-First of all, I’d like to clarify that by IT consulting I mean you work as sole operator, consulting yourself out to other clients (also known as an IT contractor), or you are employed by a consulting firm who then sends you out to clients.
+First of all, I’d like to clarify that by IT consulting we mean you work as sole operator, consulting yourself out to other clients (also known as an IT contractor), or you are employed by a consulting firm who then sends you out to clients.
 Both of them are different than normal, full-time work, but the tips below apply to both kinds of IT consulting jobs.

-Determine Your Service Or Role
+Determine Your Service or Role

 The first step to finding a job as an IT consultant is to determine what kind of service you can provide, or what kind of role you can do.